itsAkito/Hotel-Management-System/README.md

 - ✅ Hotel owner view of all bookings for their properties

 ### 4. **Payment Processing**
-- ✅ Stripe payment integration
+- ✅ Razorpay payment integration
-- ✅ Payment intent creation and management
+- ✅ Razorpay order creation and management
 - ✅ Webhook handling for payment events
 - ✅ Refund processing
 - ✅ Payment status tracking